scobru/gun-authd/README.md

 ---

-## 🔄 Migration from v1
+## 🔄 Migration

+### From v2 to v3

 > [!WARNING]
-> v2 uses Argon2id instead of PBKDF2.
+> v3 uses a different salt format.
 This is a **breaking change**.

-If you have existing v1 users, they will need to create new accounts.
-The same username/password will generate a **different** key pair in v2.
+If you have existing v2 users, they will need to create new accounts.
+The same username/password will generate a **different** key pair in v3.

-**There is no migration path** - this is by design, as the whole point of deterministic auth is that the keys are derived purely from the password.
+**There is no migration path** - this is by design, as the whole point of deterministic auth is that the keys are derived purely from the credentials.

+### From v1 to v3

+Same as above - v1 users will need new accounts.

 ---